husonlab/diamer1/README.md

   * Z: glutamic acid or glutamine: together with E and Q
   * O: pyrrolysine: together with lysine

+# alternative reduced alphabet
+1. L
+2. A

 # Benchmarking
 ## kmer - taxon rank mapping